 Daisy the Dinosaur is the character that the child has to make dance.

 The fun starts when the child realizes that there are numerous possibilities to make her dance through coding.

 The concepts of loop and conditionals will be well ingrained alongside a way of making use of them creatively.
 This will help logical thinking while sparking the creative imagination the children have.

-- The application is available on iPhone and iPad only.
+- Available on iPhone and iPad only.

-- Daisy the dinosaur does not contain any kind of difficulty levels like other applications since its sole focus alongside teaching the child how to code is to develop the creative imagination by using the constraints of programming.
+- Daisy the Dinosaur does not contain any kind of difficulty levels like other applications since its sole focus alongside teaching the child how to code is to develop the creative imagination by using the constraints of programming.

 - It also has an easy drag-and-drop interface for kids to transcend the difficulties created by the technicalities and spend most of their time learning the coding concepts.

 Hopscotch is another great alternative to many applications which focus on helping children how to code.